 It should also be noted that the use of technology in M&A processes has been consolidated, both at the negotiation level (Zoom or Teams negotiation meetings) and at the signing level, through electronic authentication platforms.

 According to a recent SPAINCAP report, the following were the most active sectors in 2022:

 During FY 2022, PE investment maintained its focus on sectors such as digitalisation and healthcare, but also on sectors that are in the process of recovery, such as consumer products and industry.

 It should also be noted that the war in Ukraine might lead to a decrease in Russian gas consumption in the short term, which opens up a great opportunity for the renewable energies sector as an alternative to gas.
 In this regard, price stabilisation formulas through power purchase agreements (PPAs) may materialise in significant M&A transactions.

-In addition to the above, and among other measures, regulations regarding electric power have also been changed, mainly aiming to minimise the impact of the war in Ukraine, enhance the use of renewable sources and regulate the remuneration to such sector.
+In addition to the above, and among other measures, regulations regarding Spain's electric power supply have also been changed, mainly aiming to minimise the impact of the war in Ukraine, enhance the use of renewable sources and regulate the remuneration to the sector.
 PE funds have actively followed these new regulations, despite the uncertainty generated by continuous change.

 In general terms, M&A transactions are not subject to restrictions or regulatory filings in Spain, with the following exceptions.

 Merger Control Regulations